LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 - Active borrowing was uniform across different deprivation levels, showing it remaining a universal service able to attract people from any background
 - In some areas active borrowing rises to 21% of the population displaying a potential to be very high
-- 30% of existing PNET users reside in areas of the very highest deprivation.
-In one deprived neighbourhood in Brierwood, this was 16% of the population.
+- 30% of registered PNET users reside in areas of the very highest deprivation.
+In one deprived neighbourhood in Brierfield, 16% of the population were PNET users.
 A clear display of need being met by library services.
 - Ebook/emagazine usage was slightly lower in areas of high deprivation
 - Ebook/emagazine takeup was slightly higher in rural areas
 - There is great potential for increase in digital lending - with one community in Silverdale seeing 8% of the population being active users but 2% being the average